almejo/vsim/README.md

 # VSim

 Vsim is digital circuits simulator.

 Vsim is a rewrite from scratch of my University Thesis JCSim.
 You can try JCSim from my [repository](https://github.com/almejo/jcsim).

-VSim is in very early stage of development and it lacks a lot of features that JCSim already has.
-Simulation of gates and pins is working but it lacks a proper interface.
+VSim is in very active development and it still lacks a some of the features that JCSim already has.
+Right now it is posible to draw simple circuits and save/load them.

 VSim, as JCSim, will be usefull to understand how digital circuits works.
 In the future it could be used to teach or for homework.